 “These boys and all of their families were traumatized.
 When you criminalize one person [we see] the tentacles of that accusation on their families [and the wider community; it has a generational effect],” as she explained to Cameron Bailey.

-Bailey pleasantly surprised DuVernay when he informed her that current top-3-ranked professional tennis player, Naomi Osaka, was inspired by the When They See Us mini-series to take a highly publicized social justice stance.
+DuVernay was pleasantly surprised by Bailey when he informed her that the current top-3-ranked professional tennis player, Naomi Osaka, was inspired by the When They See Us mini-series, which led her to take a highly publicized social justice stance.
 Osaka decided to wear a series of masks donning the names of black victims of police violence and anti-black racism during her victorious journey through this year's U.S. Open.

 The 5-hour mini-series delves into and interrogates the idea, ingrained in our system, that black people are inherently criminal.